 These disclosures are made in accordance with the requirements of Articles 431 to 455 of the CRR.
-Specifically, these disclosures include Aviva Investors' risk management framework and policies which include the strategies, culture and processes, governance arrangements, tools and reporting procedures necessary to manage current and future risk profiles.
+Specifically, these disclosures include Aviva Investors' RMF and policies which include the strategies, culture and processes, governance arrangements, tools and reporting procedures necessary to manage current and future risk profiles.